From 18 May – 25 August, East Sussex comes alive thanks to Glyndebourne, the quintissentially British summer celeberation of all things opera.

 It sounds a bit fictional, The Lamb Inn at Wartling, like something from a TV comedy, which is fitting, since the owner is on telly himself, and full of humour too.
 On Antiques Road Trip, James Braxton nips round the country in an open-top car, searching for bargains, but this pretty corner of Sussex, overlooking Pevensey Levels, is home.
 When the village pub came up for sale, he and his wife bought and decorated it beautifully (plenty of antiques), including the five simple, charming and inexpensive bedrooms upstairs.
 It’s run by their sons, Charlie, 26, and Ned, 23, who cheerfully preside over a place full of warmth and atmosphere, with good food courtesy of an equally young kitchen team.
 Charlie’s collection of vinyl records gets aired on a turntable in an alcove; milk churns double for stools along the bar; there are cosy and elegant eating areas, including a courtyard.
 A great spot, full of fun.
 Doubles from £95.
 Under 30 minutes from Glyndebourne.

-For information on , , and the .
+More information: , , and the .

 Sign up to our Newsletter